 Recertification Note: There is no recommended recertification for this course.
 It is recommended to upgrade to R3-Pro within 3 years.

 Esprit is a world renown leader, innovator and provider of water rescue training for the commercial and recreational whitewater industries.
-All courses are offered by Esprit in association with Sierra Rescue International and the American Canoe Association (ACA) Contact email@example.com for more info.
+All courses are offered by Esprit in association with Sierra Rescue International, the American Canoe Association (ACA) and ITRA (International Technical Rescue Association) Contact firstname.lastname@example.org for more info.

 What’s included with your course

 Course manual or Field Guide, an Internationally Recognized Sierra Rescue International Certification as well as a Certificate of Completion for Level 3 River Safety and Rescue from The American Canoe Association upon completion of the course.

 Students are required to bring or rent their own personal safety equipment (helmet, PFD, river clothing/shoes).
 Meals and accommodation are not included in the course cost; please contact the host site for options and pricing.
 See below for meal/accommodation options for courses held at Esprit.